The All-New Super Friends Hour: Cast

+Episodes

 Home media

 Warner Home Video (via DC Comics Entertainment, Hanna-Barbera Cartoons and Warner Bros.
 Family Entertainment) released The All-New Super Friends Hour – Season 1, Volume 1 on DVD on January 8, 2008, containing 7 uncut, original episodes (28 cartoon segments), restored and remastered, and presented in its original, unedited hour-long version and original broadcast presentation.
-However, the episodes are not in their original airdate order just as they originally aired on ABC.
-On January 27, 2009, Warner released The All-New Super Friends Hour – Season 1, Volume 2 featuring the remaining eight episodes.
+The episodes however are not in their original airdate order just as they originally aired on ABC.
+Warner released The All-New Super Friends Hour – Season 1, Volume 2 in January 2009, featuring the remaining eight episodes.

 DC Super Friends

-Despite using the main theme from The World's Greatest Super Friends, the 2010 DC Super Friends "The Joker's Playhouse" shares several elements of its opening sequence with The All-New Super Friends Hour including introducing several of the Super Friends by name.
+Despite using the main theme from The World's Greatest SuperFriends, the 2010 DC Super Friends "The Joker's Playhouse" shares several elements of its opening sequence with The All-New Super Friends Hour including introducing several of the Super Friends by name.